YasenKurtev/YasenKurtev/README.md

 ## 👋 Introduction and bio
 🧑 Hi, my name is Yasen and I am from Plovdiv, Bulgaria 🇧🇬!

-🔍 I am currently on my journey to become a JS Developer and I am actively looking for my first job as such.
+🔍 I am currently on my journey to become a JS Developer and I am actively searching for my first job in the IT industry.

 🎓 Recently I have graduated from Plovdiv University "Paisii Hilendarski" with a Bachelor's degree in Software Development and Technology.